 “Am I supposed to be impressed?”
 Wei Wuxian replied.

 He felt more than saw Jiang Cheng’s worried gaze on him.
 Wei Wuxian’s hand had gone back to Suibian’s handle, whose fine engravings had smoothed over years of use already.

 He didn’t want to give up his sword to Wen Chao.
 He didn’t want to give it up to anyone.
 This was his sword, the sword that Jiang Fengmian had forged for him, the sword that bore the name Wei Wuxian had given it, however ridiculous the name.

 More than anything else he possessed—clothes, freedom, the Jiang clan’s acceptance—this sword was his.

 But what choice did he have, in the end?
 Already he could feel how much Jiang Yanli wanted to tell him to comply.
 Already he could see Wen Zhuliu’s brow furrow at watching his master take so long to gather just one weapon.
-Wei Wuxian let his hand slide from Suibian’s pommel and to the middle of its scabbard; he untied the leather band keeping it tied to his waist and gave it over.
+Wei Wuxian let his hand slide from Suibian’s pommel and to the middle of its scabbard; he untied the leather band keeping it attached to his waist and gave it over.